dade92/side_channel_attack_suite/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>

     Dependencies: boost c++ libraries, libpng, fftw3

+    About fftw3: they were compiled enabling float API.
+So go to the fftw3 directory and run ./configure --enable-float
+                make
+                make install

+    About boost and libpng: you have only to install by apt-get

     1) Architectural analysis tool performs side channel attacks on a set of traces in dpacalc format.
     It can also perform known input analysis, useful for architectural characterization.